“Ten years are not enough to evaluate the result of the Arab Spring. This is not over”

 Will Joe Biden’s arrival in the White House help find a solution?

 No, I think that the political leaders of the West are not keen enough to find a just solution.
 Neither do the Israelis.
 And they are fully aware of it.
 However, as a partner of think tank Carnegie Endowment for International Peace, I have watched how discussions of the Palestinian issue in the US have changed in recent years.
 Now it is more common to hear nuances and much more emphasis on the simple reality that Palestinians are human beings.
 This did not happen before.
 The discussion is changing.
-But I don’t think that this means that things will change in terms of policies during the Biden Administration and probably not in the next White House, but it could be in the next one or the other.
+But I don’t think that this means that things will change in terms of policies during the Biden Administration and probably not in the next White House, but it might be in the next one or the other.
 These are trends that I think are very clear.

 Related news